 “Very few of the respectable poor would be seen there; and of those who do go, the greater number have to rue it.
 We are glad then to learn that this fair has at last died out. … A visit to Rock Fair has cost many a man and woman the hard earnings of several days, and sometimes the character of a life.”16

 The Rock Fair in the early 19th century had been a wide-ranging, mainly working class, social event and market, which the local establishment then felt able to patronise while the workers more-or-less behaved themselves.
-But as the town began rapid expansion in the late 1850s, and the fair’s market role declined, the fair attracted many members of the increasingly vigorous labouring class who had come into the town to build the new houses and shops, and their ‘bacchanalian’ behaviour and culture conflicted with the increasingly abstemious attitudes of their employers and the local authority.
+But as the town began to rapidly expand in the late 1850s, and the fair’s market role declined, the fair attracted many members of the increasingly vigorous labouring class who had come into the town to build the new houses and shops, and their ‘bacchanalian’ behaviour and culture conflicted with the increasingly abstemious attitudes of their employers and the local authority.

 The End of the Town Fairs